MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-management-monitoring.md

 - valgrind
 - pqos

-You can find additional documentation [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/overview-of-performance-monitoring-options_monitoring-and-managing-system-status-and-performance) further review.
+You can find more documentation [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/overview-of-performance-monitoring-options_monitoring-and-managing-system-status-and-performance) further review.

 [Azure Monitoring](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) provides a comprehensive set of tools that allows the collection, analyzing and reporting of both your Cloud and on-premises environments.
 The diagram below shows the extensive tools to help collect, visualize, and report in your resources such as Azure Dashboards, Power BI or Grafana dashboards.